annapmp/ML_Numerical_Methods_Car_Price_Prediction/README.md

 We need to build the model to determine the value.
 Rusty Bargain is interested in:

--the quality of the prediction;
+- the quality of the prediction;
--the speed of the prediction;
+- the speed of the prediction;
--the time required for training.
+- the time required for training.